GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 Most of this module's outputs depend on its resources, to allow Terraform to compute all dependencies required for the project to be correctly configured.
 This allows you to reference outputs like `project_id` in other modules or resources without having to worry about setting `depends_on` blocks manually.

-One non-obvious output is `service_agents`, which offers a simple way to discover service agents.
-This output guarantees that the service agent exist before use.

-Similarly, the `default_service_accounts` contains the emails of the default service accounts the project.
+The `default_service_accounts` contains the emails of the default service accounts the project.

 ```hcl
 module "project" {